SAS-DHRH/dhcc-toolkit/content/toolkit/introduction.md

 We can all play our part in a rapid and just climate transition.

 If you consider yourself a Digital Humanities researcher, then this toolkit is for you.
-Or even if you don’t, digital tools are now so woven into academic practice — from word processing to videoconferencing, from data visualisation to virtual learning environments — really this toolkit has relevance across all the arts, humanities and social sciences.
+Or even if you don’t, digital tools are now so woven into academic practice, really this toolkit has relevance across all the arts, humanities and social sciences.
+It is for anyone who makes a website, or uses videoconferencing, or visualises data.
 It is for educators, students, researchers, librarians, technicians, administrators and others.
 We hope the information and suggestions here will empower and inspire you in your work.

 ## What does it cover? ##